Conkwer/lazyboot-linux/README.md

 Tested on x86-64 (Debian 12) and aarch64 (Snapdragon 625 via Termux + Debian proot).
 Should work on Armbian and similar glibc-based distros.
 Note: will not work on bare Termux (Android bionic libc + seccomp); use proot-distro Debian or a proper Linux environment.

 ## Notes
-Sources for cdi4dc not included in this repo. [cdi4dc linux fork](https://github.com/Conkwer/img4dc) used for ISO→CDI conversion with proper ECC/EDC (optional).
+Sources for cdi4dc not included in this repo.
+[cdi4dc linux fork](https://github.com/Conkwer/img4dc) used for ISO→CDI conversion with proper ECC/EDC.
+Optional.

 ## Quick start